Climate and Average Weather Year Round in Kloten Switzerland

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from May 8 to August 19, with an average daily incident shortwave energy per square meter above 5.5 kWh.
-The brightest day of the year is July 7, with an average of 6.6 kWh.
+The brightest month of the year in Kloten is July, with an average of 6.4 kWh.

 The darker period of the year lasts for 3.5 months, from October 28 to February 14, with an average daily incident shortwave energy per square meter below 2.2 kWh.
-The darkest day of the year is December 24, with an average of 1.1 kWh.
+The darkest month of the year in Kloten is December, with an average of 1.1 kWh.

 The topography within 2 miles of Kloten contains significant variations in elevation, with a maximum elevation change of 604 feet and an average elevation above sea level of 1,544 feet.
 Within 10 miles contains significant variations in elevation (1,726 feet).
 Within 50 miles contains very significant variations in elevation (11,027 feet).